Applied-Machine-Learning-Lab/2nd-AgentIR-Workshop-SIGIR-2025/_pages/about.md

 ## Attendance
 - When: 14:30 - 18:00, July 17, 2025 (Italy Time Zone)
 - Where:
-  - In-person participation: The workshop will be an in-person event and to be held in Padova, Italy.
+  - In-person participation: The workshop will be an in-person event and to be held in Room Sala MANTEGNA Media 1, Padova Congress center, Padova, Italy.
   - Online participation: You can also join the workshop virtually at [Zoom]().

 ## Invited Speakers